-Once you've found an engineer you want to hire, the final step is presenting them an offer to join your team and convincing them to accept it.
+Once you've found an engineer you want to hire (see our post on How to Hire your First Engineer), the final step is presenting them an offer to join your team and convincing them to accept it.
 This post offers advice for increasing the percentage of the offers you make that are accepted.
 Since working on Triplebyte I've been surprised by just how much variance there is in this rate among companies.
 Companies that use Triplebyte have acceptance rates ranging from as low as 10% to as high as 90%.

 Generating an offer for an engineer is expensive.
 It takes time to source good candidates and then hours of your engineering team's time doing technical phone screens and onsite interviews.
 You'll likely need to complete five onsite interviews to generate a single offer (the industry standard onsite interview to offer rate for engineers is around 20%).
 Assuming six hours of engineering time spent interviewing that's 30 hours of engineering productivity lost.
 Given this cost it makes economic sense to work as hard as you can to get your offers accepted.